vkuzel/Master-Environment/README.md

 Desktop environment setup for Java / Kotlin developer based on [Ubuntu Server](https://ubuntu.com/download/server) and the tilling window manager [sway](https://swaywm.org/).

-Motivation is to create a minimal environment focused on productivity without unnecessary distraction, like fancy visuals.
-Workflow is optimized for a laptop running additional one or two external 27-inch displays.
-Usually, selected set of applications are assigned to specific workspaces to avoid brain fatigue caused by searching for applications.
+The workflow is optimized for a laptop running additional one or two external 27-inch displays.
+Motivation is to have a minimal environment focused on productivity, inspired by [ThePrimeagen](https://github.com/ThePrimeagen/)'s idea of search fatigue reduction.
+Most common tasks have their fixed place and are as little keystrokes away as possible.

 Laptop display on the left:
 * Workspace #0: Social apps (mail, ...)